articulate/tugboat/README.md

-# Tugboat, automatic NGINX reverse proxy for containers
+# Tugboat, automatic reverse proxy for containers

-This project contains a NGINX reverse proxy, consul, and registrator.
+This project contains a fabio reverse proxy, consul, and registrator.
 When used together, they can create dynamic virtual host for any web container you launch.

 This project requires that you are using the Docker for Windows / Mac.
 It will not work on linux (unless you manually set an interface alias with the IP 192.168.65.1).